nekko-lab/cloudinit_for_nekkocloud/README.md

 $ terraform init

 Initializing the backend...
+Initializing modules...

 Initializing provider plugins...
 - Reusing previous version of telmate/proxmox from the dependency lock file
-- Using previously-installed telmate/proxmox v2.9.11
+- Using previously-installed telmate/proxmox v3.0.1-rc1

 Terraform has been successfully initialized!